Paaulii/Paaulii/README.md

 # Hi, I'm Paulina 👋🏼

 I'm an C++ / C# programmer with 4 years of experience developing games and applications for desktop, mobile and VR/AR platforms.
-I'm currently focused towards becoming an Unreal Engine Programmer.
+I'm expanding my knowledge in Unreal Engine 5 and C++ by creating my own small projects.
 To read more about my experience, skills, projects that I've worked on you can go to [my portfolio page]() ☺️

 ## What I'm working on